 Theatre Nohgaku Blog

 Photo, top: The character Tennin from the play Hagoromo, Courtesy of Theatre Nohgaku

 25th Quilt and Textile

 Tour to Japan:

 Tentative Dates: January 13–25, 2016

 Quilters’ Express to Japan (QETJ) is owned and operated solely by Susan Ball Faeder, and combines her two passions: textiles and Japan.
-The January 2015 offering is Susan’s 23rd Textile Tour of Japan since the creation of the business in 1988.
-Although there are many shopping opportunities on QETJ tours, the true aim is an educational one: to gain an in-depth cultural perspective of Japan through the beauty and history of its indigenous textiles and fabrication methods, both past and present.
-The January 2015 tour is a “tried and true” repeat of six near-identical January tours over past ten years.
+The Japan~uary 2016 offering is Susan’s 25th Textile Tour of Japan since the creation of the business in 1988.
+There are many shopping opportunities on QETJ tours, but the true aim is an educational one: to gain an in-depth cultural perspective of Japan through the beauty and history of its indigenous textiles and fabrication methods, both past and present.

-Feel free to email or call Susan at her home office at (570) 522-7480 with questions pertaining to the tour or travel in Japan.
-Susan takes a personal interest in each person’s needs and expectations, and is ALWAYS happy to share information with participants.
-Once the group has formed, participants will receive a series of emails from QETJ with information about weather, clothing, money, customs, etc., and a list of websites with hotel and contact information as well as a packet of tourist information and maps.
+Feel free to email or call Susan at (570) 522-7480 with your questions pertaining to either tour.
+Once a group has met the minimum number of 10, participants will receive notice.
+Participants will also receive a series of pre-departure emails from Susan with information about weather, clothing, money, customs, etc., as well as a list of websites with hotel and contact information and a packet with tourist information and maps.